 Reversible magazine release (Author: Handy for a lefty, but also for us cross-dominant people. the magazine release button that is located on the left side lend itself to right-hand operation when shooting left sided, which is something that I am used to.
 I simply reach around the mag well area, located the button with my trigger finger, and push inward to release the magazine.) and reversible charging handle to support ambidextrous use or one-handed control manipulation while maintaining a proper firing grip*.
 (Author: If you are cross-dominate and shoot lefty while being a righty, the charging handle can be operated quite well with the right hand while also keeping your grip with the left hand.)

 Cold hammer-forged, chrome-moly steel barrel with ultra-precise rifling provides exceptional accuracy, longevity and easy cleaning.
 The heavy contour barrel provides consistent accuracy, while barrel fluting sheds unnecessary weight and allows for quick handling.
 (Author: The barrel is quite nice looking with the flutes.
-And, with me being a player of Native American Style Flutes, I can appreciate them.)
+And, with me being a player of Native American Style Flutes, I can appreciate them, which has nothing to do with this barrel.)

 1/2″-28 threaded barrel with included thread protector allows for use of standard muzzle accessories.
 (Author: The Ruger PC Carbine is ‘can’ be ready when you are.)